 Chicken Pot Pie

 Why serve roast chicken when you could serve chicken pot pie instead?
-This winter comfort food would be delicious for your family to enjoy on Christmas Day.
+This comfort food would be delicious for your family to enjoy any time of year.

 No Southern table is complete without a pitcher of sweet tea!
-This iced tea recipe has just the right amount of sugar to please even the most Southern guest at your table.
+This iced tea recipe has just the right amount of sugar to please even the most Southern person at your table.

 Northerners may scoff at the idea of chocolate cake made with soda.
 But Southerners know that the sweet, carbonated beverage is a delicious ingredient in desserts.

 Sure, banana pudding is delicious with a plate of slow-smoked barbecue.
 But that doesn't mean you can't enjoy it with other meals, too.
 This delectable recipe is sure to be a crowd-pleaser.

 Blueberry Peach Cobbler

 Is there anything sweeter than a Georgia peach?
 Wherever you live, bring a little bit of the South to your dinner table with this dessert.